Perth-Artifactory/util/README.md

 # util

-Collection of (typically) single file utility scripts used in the workshop that dont have a home elsewhere
+Collection of (typically) single file utility scripts used in the workshop that don't have a home elsewhere

 ## Requirements